top of page

 A dog training tool may be a flat buckle collar.
 The way we use the collar during one training session with one dog, is the exercise.

-A protocol to teach a dog to walk by your side is a tool.
-The way we conduct the exercise using the protocol for one particular dog during one session is the exercise.
+A written lesson to teach a dog to walk by your side is a tool.
+The way we conduct the lesson during one session is the exercise.

 I'm asking, "Why are we judging tools when judging exercises may be more life enriching?